 We’re rarely called upon to write a biography about ourselves, our abilities and our accomplishments.
 While such a practice might be commonplace for those appearing in a theatrical playbill, for the ordinary people of the world there just never seems to be a need.

 But as I sat down to complete this section of The View from Here, I discovered something I hadn’t realized before – I’ve done a lot in my life.
-It was almost a tool for one’s self-esteem – confirming what we frequently ignore.
+While they may not be noteworthy in the judgmental eyes of society, for me they were almost a tool for one’s self-esteem – confirming what we frequently ignore.
 I think everyone should take the time to write a short bio about themselves – you might just discover you’ve done more with your life than you thought.

 I’ve worked Off-Broadway in New York City as a Stage Manager, have written dozens of compositions at my piano (one of which was awarded and released) and had over one hundred editorial columns published in a large weekly newspaper entitled The Leader (which sadly is no longer in circulation).